 I was surprised at the smooth and clean finish of this project with spray paint.
 I painted several light coats which took a lot of patience.
 Letting each coat dry before re-coating left no brush marks which gave it a professional look.

 To complete the job I used a water-based polyurethane over the water-based paint.
 Putting an extra coat for the top surfaces will protect them from scratches.
-I find both brush on and spray polyurethane work well and give a good protective finish.
+I find both brush-on and spray polyurethane work well and give a good protective finish.

 The link for the polyurethane is a spray version to keep this post true to the how-to refinish furniture with paint, spray technique.
 I do have to say that the spray version is a lot easier to apply and is a quick clean-up.

 At first, I wasn’t sure if using spray paint was a good idea for a wood piece but I’m glad I tried.
-I love the way it looks, the smooth finish, and durability.
+I love the way it looks, the smooth finish, and its durability.
 If you use good quality spray paint it can give good results and cut your work in half.
 I will use this technique again.